 The more people or companies that decide to go mining, the more difficult, and therefore, more energy intensive it becomes to solve the mathematical calculation.
 The amount of minutes which it takes to generate a new block is predetermined.For Bitcoin, this occurs every ten minutes.
 The more miners there are, the greater the degree of difficulty.
 This ensures that the average time it will take for a new block to be generated remains a minimum of ten minutes.
 It also works the other way around.
 The complexity decreases when there are fewer miners.

 Due to energy intensive process the protocol is being increasingly criticised.

 Proof of stake (POS)

-With ‘proof of stake’, no computer power is used to mine a block.
-Participants in a proof of stake blockchain are rewarded if they open their assets (stake) to the blockchain.
-With a proof of stake coin you have to leave your wallet open, as it were, to have a chance to win a reward.
+With ‘Proof of Stake’, no computer power is used to mine a block.
+Participants in a Proof of Stake blockchain are rewarded if they open their assets (stake) to the blockchain.
+With a Proof of Stake coin, you have to leave your wallet open as it was to have a chance to win a reward.

 Proof of stake is a kind of lottery.
 The more coins you have, the greater the chance of a reward.
 As soon as a transaction takes place, a reward is raffled among the participants, who support the blockchain.
 Suppose you have 5% of the total number of coins, then you have a 5% chance of getting the reward every time.